Cross-Account Resource Sharing with AWS RAM - Sharing VPC Subnets and Transit Gateways

 Overview of RAM

-RAM is a service that securely shares over 30 types of AWS resources across multiple accounts.
-In multi-account environments, each account owns its own resources, but network resources (VPC subnets, Transit Gateways) and DNS resources (Route 53 Resolver rules) are more efficient when shared.
+RAM (Resource Access Manager) is a service that securely shares over 30 types of AWS resources across multiple accounts.
+In multi-account environments, each account owns its own resources, but network resources (VPC subnets, Transit Gateways), DNS resources (Route 53 Resolver rules), and security resources (Network Firewall policies) are more efficient when shared.
 Sharing through RAM eliminates resource duplication and reduces costs.
+Shared resources are directly referenced and used from consumer accounts without cross-account IAM role switching or API call relay, providing a native operational experience.
+Resource ownership remains with the sharing account while consumer accounts receive only usage permissions, maintaining governance while enabling efficient resource utilization.

 VPC Subnet Sharing

-VPC subnet sharing is a pattern where a network account owns the VPC and subnets, and workload accounts create resources (EC2, RDS, Lambda) within the shared subnets.
+VPC subnet sharing is a pattern where a network account owns the VPC and subnets, and workload accounts create resources (EC2, RDS, Lambda, ECS tasks) within the shared subnets.
 This eliminates the need for each account to have its own VPC, preventing IP address space fragmentation.
+Since the network account centrally manages CIDR blocks, combining with IPAM (IP Address Manager) enables efficient address allocation without overlaps.
 Security groups remain independent per account, so network isolation between accounts is maintained even within shared subnets.
-With Transit Gateway sharing, a network account owns the Transit Gateway and each account attaches its VPC.
+However, NACLs (Network ACLs) operate at the subnet level and are managed only by the owner account.
+Resources in shared subnets can communicate directly via private IP with other resources in the same VPC without requiring VPC peering or Transit Gateway.

 Shareable Resources and Design Patterns

-Resources shareable through RAM include over 30 types such as VPC subnets, Transit Gateways, Route 53 Resolver rules, License Manager configurations, Aurora DB clusters, and CodeBuild projects.
-In VPC subnet sharing, a network account owns the VPC while workload accounts create resources within shared subnets.
-The main benefits are centralized IP address space management and reduced VPC peering.
+Resources shareable through RAM include over 30 types such as VPC subnets, Transit Gateways, Route 53 Resolver rules, License Manager configurations, Aurora DB clusters, CodeBuild projects, AWS Network Firewall policies, Verified Access groups, IPAM pools, Capacity Reservations, and Outposts.
 Sharing within an Organization is automatically approved, while sharing with accounts outside the Organization requires invitation-based approval.
-Resource share permissions control the operations allowed for recipient accounts (read-only, create-enabled).
+RAM Managed Permissions provide fine-grained control over operations allowed for recipient accounts (read-only, create-enabled, associate-enabled).
+Creating custom managed permissions allows defining more restricted access levels than defaults.
 To learn RAM management techniques comprehensively, refer to technical books on Amazon.

 RAM Pricing

 RAM itself incurs no additional charges.
-Costs depend on the usage of shared resources (consumption by recipient accounts).
+Costs depend on the usage of shared resources by recipient accounts.
 With VPC subnet sharing, resources created by recipient accounts (EC2, RDS) are billed to the recipient account.
-With Transit Gateway sharing, attachment fees and data processing fees are billed to the recipient account.
+With Transit Gateway sharing, attachment fees (per-attachment hourly billing) and data processing fees (per-GB billing) are charged to the recipient account.
+For Route 53 Resolver rule sharing, sharing the rules is free, but the Resolver endpoint ENI charges are billed to the owner account.
 Conduct regular audits of resource shares and remove unnecessary shares to reduce security risks.

 Summary

 RAM is a service for efficiently sharing resources in multi-account environments.
-VPC subnet sharing centralizes IP address space management and reduces the number of VPC peering connections.
+VPC subnet sharing centralizes IP address space management and reduces VPC peering connections.
 Transit Gateway sharing consolidates network connectivity, supporting over 30 resource types.
-Sharing within an Organization is automatically approved, and resource share permissions provide fine-grained control over operations.
+Organizations integration enables OU-level automatic sharing and full automation with CloudFormation StackSets, while CloudTrail audits shared resource access.
+Establishing subnet CIDR sizing plans and resource inventory operational rules in advance is key to stable operations, avoiding blocks during share removal.